Alexyz205/nvim/README.md

 2. **[vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator)**: Facilitates seamless navigation between tmux panes and Neovim splits, improving workflow efficiency.

+3. **[snacks.nvim](https://github.com/folke/snacks.nvim)**: A plugin by Folke that provides a beautiful dashboard and Lazygit integration with Catppuccin theming.

 LazyVim also provides these essential tools that I rely on:

-3. **[Telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)**: A highly extendable fuzzy finder plugin that enables fast searching, picking files, and content within Neovim.

 4. **[nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter)**: Provides better syntax highlighting, folding, and other features using tree-sitter for an enhanced code editing experience.

-5. **[LSP Support](https://github.com/neovim/nvim-lspconfig)**: Comprehensive language server protocol integration for intelligent code completion, navigation, and analysis.
+5. **[LSP Support](https://github.com/neovim/nvim-lspconfig)**: Comprehensive language server protocol integration for intelligent code completion, navigation, and analysis with custom Mason configuration for certificate handling.

 6. **[Which-Key.nvim](https://github.com/folke/which-key.nvim)**: A keybinding helper that shows available keymaps in a popup, helping users learn and remember key mappings.

-7. **[nvim-tree.lua](https://github.com/nvim-tree/nvim-tree.lua)**: A file explorer tree for Neovim that helps you easily navigate and manage your project files.

 ## Key Features

-- **Seamless Navigation**: Thanks to the integration with Tmux Navigator, I can switch between Neovim and Tmux panes with ease.
+- **Seamless Navigation**: Thanks to the integration with Tmux Navigator, I can switch between Neovim and Tmux panes with ease using the same key bindings.
-- **Git Integration**: LazyVim includes powerful Git tools for fast, in-editor Git operations, making repository management much smoother.
+- **Git Integration**: Lazygit integration through snacks.nvim with custom Catppuccin theming for a consistent look and feel.
+- **Dashboard & Picker**: The snacks.nvim plugin provides a clean, minimal dashboard and an integrated file picker that replaces Telescope, offering quick access to recent files, fuzzy finding, and common actions.
+- **Security Handling**: Custom configurations for Git and Mason to handle certificate validation in restricted environments.
-- **Lightweight and Fast**: By leveraging LazyVim's lazy-loading capabilities, I've ensured that my editor is fast and responsive, even when working with large codebases.
+- **Lightweight and Fast**: By leveraging LazyVim's lazy-loading capabilities and disabling unnecessary plugins like bufferline and tokyonight, I've ensured that my editor is fast and responsive, even when working with large codebases.

 ## How to Install

-To install this configuration:
+### Requirements

+Before installing this configuration, make sure you have:

+- Neovim >= 0.9.0 (needs to be built with LuaJIT)
+- Git >= 2.19.0 (for partial clones support)
+- A Nerd Font (v3.0 or greater) for proper icons
+- A C compiler for nvim-treesitter
+- curl for completion engine
+- For LSP servers and other tools (Mason requirements):
+  - Node.js and npm for JavaScript/TypeScript LSP servers and tools
+  - Python 3 with pip and venv for Python-related servers and tools
+- Optional but recommended:
+  - lazygit for Git integration
+  - ripgrep for live grep functionality
+  - fd for finding files
+  - A terminal that supports true color and undercurl (Ghostty, Kitty, WezTerm, Alacritty, or iTerm2)

+### Installation Steps

 1. Clone the repository into your Neovim configuration directory:
    ```bash